Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 # bash run_wo_opt_numa.sh   // without solver chain optimizations
 ```

+The scripts by default bind to the first NUMA node `numactl -N0 -m0`.
+You can change it by updating L96 of the scripts.

-Then you may use the same Python script to generate the table.
+After running, then you can use the same Python script to generate the table.

 ### RQ4 and RQ5